A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Applications to Evolvability

-A concept class $C$ is said to be evolvable by a mutation algorithm $A$ guided by a selection rule $\Sel$ over distribution $D$ if for every target concept $f \in C$, mutation steps as defined by $A$ and guided by $\Sel$ will converge to $f$.
+A concept class $C$ is said to be evolvable by an evolution algorithm $\A$ in a selection rule $\Sel$ over distribution $D$ if for every target concept $f \in C$, mutation steps as defined by $\A$ and guided by $\Sel$ will converge to $f$.